Is it really necessary to get a flu shot?

 Preventing the spread of the flu can not only keep you healthy, but also protect the vulnerable people around you.
 The best way to do that: Get a flu shot.

-What is the flu vaccine?
+What is in the flu vaccine?

-Depending on the year, both three-component or four-component vaccines may be available.
+Depending on the year, both three-component (trivalent) or four-component (quadrivalent) vaccines may be available.
 Three-component vaccines defend against three types of flu virus: an influenza A (H1N1), another influenza A (H3N2), and an influenza B virus.
 The four-component vaccines protect against these same viruses, plus an additional B virus.

-Your HCP will recommend what is safe and appropriate for you, depending on your age, the health of your immune system, allergies, and other factors.
-For adults over the age of 65, higher-dose vaccines may be recommended since they are potentially more effective than standard dose flu vaccines for people who have weakened immune systems.
+Certain vaccines are licensed for use in specific age groups, such as children and people older than 65.
+Some groups of people are also not candidates for certain vaccines.
+Your healthcare provider (HCP) will recommend what is safe and appropriate for you, depending on your age, the health of your immune system, allergies, and other factors.
+For adults older than 65, higher-dose vaccines may be recommended since they are potentially more effective for people who have weakened immune systems than regular dose flu vaccines.

 How is the flu vaccine selected?